 In 1924 the Dutch government decided to change a law to make it possible to organize races on public roads.
 The first time this happens was on July the 11th 1925 when a motorcycle race was organized on the triangle Rolde, Borger, Schoonloo near the city of Assen in the East of the Netherlands.
 Carefully they called it a “non stop endurance tour”.

 The track was 28.4 km (17.75 Miles) long and contained long straights and fast kinks.
-However, we have to notice that the track was very narrow and some parts where unpaved.
-There where also two small bridges in the track who where so narrow that they had to cross them one by one.
+However, we have to notice that the track was very narrow and some parts were unpaved.
+There were also two small bridges in the track who were so narrow that they had to cross them one by one.